John Holmes (actor): Film career

-Holmes began his pornographic movie career in the late 1960s while he was unemployed and recovering from his collapsed lung.
-He frequented a men's card playing club in Gardena where on one evening, he allegedly met a photographer while standing next to him at a men's room urinal who gave Holmes his business card, telling him that he could find work in the underground adult film business.
-From 1969, Holmes did nude modeling for underground adult magazines as well as an occasional 'loop' or 'stag film'.
+Holmes began his pornographic film career in the late 1960s while he was unemployed and recovering from his collapsed lung.
+He frequented a men's card playing club in Gardena where on one evening, he allegedly met a photographer while standing next to him at a restroom urinal; the photographer gave Holmes his business card, telling him that he could find work in the underground adult film business.
+From 1969, Holmes did nude modeling for underground adult magazines as well as occasional stag films.

-In 1971, Holmes' career began to take off with an adult film series built around a private investigator named Johnny Wadd, written and directed by Bob Chinn.
-The success of the film Johnny Wadd created an immediate demand for follow-ups, so Chinn followed up the same year with Flesh of the Lotus.
+In 1971, Holmes' career began with an adult film series built around the eponymous private investigator Johnny Wadd, written and directed by Bob Chinn.
+The success of the first Johnny Wadd film created an immediate demand for follow-ups, so Chinn followed up the same year with Flesh of the Lotus.
 Most of the subsequent Johnny Wadd films were written and directed by Chinn and produced by the Los Angeles-based company Freeway Films.

-With the success of Deep Throat (1972), Behind the Green Door (1972) and The Devil in Miss Jones (1973), porn became chic even though its legality was still hotly contested.
+With the success of Deep Throat (1972), Behind the Green Door (1972) and The Devil in Miss Jones (1973), porn became chic even though its legality in the United States was still hotly contested.
 Holmes was arrested during this time for pimping and pandering, but he avoided prison time by reputedly becoming an informant for the Los Angeles Police Department (LAPD).
 Holmes' "handler" during his time as an informant was LAPD vice detective Thomas Blake.
 Of his involvement with Holmes, Blake said, "It was a pleasure working for him."

 By the late 1970s, Holmes was reputed to be earning as much as $3,000 per day as a porn performer.
-Around this time, his consumption of cocaine and freebasing were becoming an increasingly serious problem.
-Professionally, it affected his ability to maintain an erection, as is apparent from his flaccid performance in Insatiable (1980).
+Around this time, his consumption and freebasing of cocaine were becoming an increasingly serious problem, affecting his ability to maintain an erection.
 To support himself and his drug habit, Holmes ventured into crime, selling drugs for gangs, prostituting himself to both men and women, as well as committing credit card fraud and various acts of petty theft.
-In 1976, Holmes met 15-year-old Dawn Schiller, whom he groomed and abused.
-After he became desperate for money, Holmes forced Schiller into prostitution and often beat her, which he did at least once in public.
+In 1976, Holmes met 15-year-old Dawn Schiller, who later claimed he groomed her, abused her, and forced her into prostitution to support his drug habit.